thomas-touhey/kaquel/docs/formats/es.rst

 ElasticSearch Query DSL
 =======================

-.. py:currentmodule:: kaquel.query
+.. py:currentmodule:: kaquel.es_query.lang

-Kaquel's query language, represented as :py:class:`Query` subclasses in :py:mod:`kaquel.query`, is actually a subset to ElasticSearch's `Query DSL`_ (Domain Specific Language), and implements what is needed to render parsed trees from other query languages.
+Kaquel's query language, represented as :py:class:`Query` subclasses in :py:mod:`kaquel.es_query.lang`, is actually a subset to ElasticSearch's `Query DSL`_ (Domain Specific Language), and implements what is needed to render parsed trees from other query languages.